 We have focused on providing additional space for distancing at key transport hubs – including Baker Street station; adding cycling capacity and storage; adding space for pedestrians and encouraging off-peak and staggered travel to the area for office workers.

 Transport for London put into place their Streetspace plans which have repurposed London’s streets to increase capacity for walking and cycling during this time which includes construction of a strategic cycling including temporary cycle lanes on the Euston Road and temporary cycles routes on Park Lane.
 Find out more about the Streetspace plan.

 TfL have put together the following resources to help you and your customers to travel safely to the Quarter:

 TfL Briefing for Hospitality and Leisure Businesses here

-Chiltern Railways information – the main message is not travel by train unless they is no alternative.
-If you do need to travel, please follow the advice and guidance on this website
+Chiltern Railways information – If you do need to travel, please follow the advice and guidance on this website

 Biking to the Quarter

 Many of you have told us how important cycling with be for your employees and your business as you return to the workplace.
 With this in mind, we’ve put into place a number of facilities and exploring other activities in support of our members and their employees:

-Increased secure cycle storage – we’ve been worked with Westminster City Council to place new cycle storage in suitable locations across the area.
+Increased secure cycle storage – we’ve worked with Westminster City Council to place new cycle storage in suitable locations across the area.
 Temporary racks are now in place on Dorset Street/Baker Street, Manchester Square, Blandford Street/Baker Street (East and West), Old Quebec Street and Fitzhardinge Street/Baker Street.
 In addition to this, we are working with private land and building owners to explore opportunities to install secure cycle storage.